Select PROFESSIONAL ORGANIZATIONS FOR MATH AND SCIENCE STUDENTS

-ACS student chapters are organizations for undergraduate chemical science majors.
+ACS student chapters are organizations for undergraduate chemistry majors.
 Members participate in a wide range of programs and activities that enhance their college experience and prepare them for successful careers.
-Student dues for ACS members are only $25 per year.
+Student dues for ACS members are only $28 per year.

 American Mathematical Society (AMS)

 Students at all levels can benefit from AMS programs and services.
 In addition to offering an array of programs and opportunities for students, the AMS collects information about opportunities of interest to students in the mathematical sciences.
 Membership for undergraduate students costs only $50 per year and covers career and professional development services that are provided through AMS.

 Mathematical Association of America (MAA)